 Waterproof kids clothing

 We have a range of waterproof clothes for our kids.
 One of our boys is a keen cyclist and loves cycling at speed through muddy puddles so he wears an all in one waterproof for this.
-The Regatta Kids Puddle IV Breathable Waterproof Puddle Suit is a good option as it goes up to age 6.
+Regatta has a range of puddle suits which go up to age 6.
 For walks, the boys have waterproof trousers to wear with their rain jackets – the Regatta Kids’ Stormbreak Waterproof Overtrousers are good as they start at age 2.

 We invested in some really good Regatta rain jackets for the boys prior to a trip to Northern Ireland last summer – the jackets survived the Irish weather, which was a pretty thorough test of rain and wind (we did have plenty of sun as well in Northern Ireland and I do recommend going there despite the mixed weather!).